-- Never Live It Down: In-Universe, his first action as a pilot was against Company ships west of Respite.
+- Once Done, Never Forgotten: His first action as a pilot was against Company ships west of Respite.
 Since his plane was unarmed, he gave it his best shot by firing his .45 from the cockpit, until his last bullet punched a hole through his plane's nose.
 Afterwards, Jeek and the rest of the deck crew circled his bullet hole and painted a big NO next to it, where he can clearly see it from the cockpit.
 After that plane is lost, every other plane Reynolds so much as looks at gets the same message painted in the same spot.

 - True Companions: With Kari-Faask.
 They bicker Like an Old Married Couple, but it's obvious they care deeply for each other.